Jwink3101/notefile/CLI_help.md

                         $NOTEFILE_HIDDEN environment variable
   -V, --visible         Make new notes visible.
 Default unless set with
                         $NOTEFILE_HIDDEN environment variable
+  -S, --subdir, --no-subdir
+                        Make new notes in a subdir.
+NOT default unless set with $NOTEFILE_SUBDIR environment variable.
+When using
-  --no-hash             Do *not* compute the SHA256 of the file.
-Will not be
-                        able to repair orphaned notes --no-refresh          Do not refresh/repair file metadata when a notefile is
+                        --subdir with --hidden, will store in '.notefiles' and when using --subdir with --visible, will store in '_notefiles'.
+Default False --no-hash             Do *not* compute the SHA256 of the file.
+Will not be able to repair orphaned notes --no-refresh          Do not refresh/repair file metadata when a notefile is